PDC-support/hpc-intro-retired/_episodes/01-linux.md

 (user+group), contents, and some other metadata.

 Filenames may contain any character except '/', which is reseved as a separator between directory and filenames.
-The special characters would require quotaion while dealing, with such filenames, though it makes sence to avoid them anyway.
+The special characters require quotation while dealing with such filenames, so it makes sense to avoid them.

-Path can be absolute, starts with '/' or relative, that is related to the current directory.
+Path can be absolute (starting with '/') or relative (related to the current directory).

 ``ls`` is the standard way of getting information about files.
 By default it lists your current directory (i.e. *pwd*), but there are many options: